 Courageous leadership is needed in many aspects of life and we spotlight just a few of these problem areas.
 By clicking on one, you will be taken to a page with more information, blog posts, related videos, and downloadable documents to educate and empower yourself to demonstrate courageous leadership.

-Bullying is a widespread and serious problem that can happen anywhere.
+Bullying is a widespread and serious problem that can happen anywhere—on the playground and in the workplace.
 It is not “just messing around” or something to grow out of.
 Bullying can cause serious and lasting harm.
-Everyone has the right to feel safe in their community and on their campus.
-If you see someone being bullied, know that you have the power to stop it and be a hero!
+If you see someone being bullied, know that you have the power to stop it and show courageous leadership!

 Hazing is everyone’s responsibility.
 Virtually every college or university, school, national governing body, athletic department, fraternity/sorority, organization and workplace has an anti-hazing policy and most have procedures for reporting violations.
 The most important thing you can do is report it.
 Don’t be a bystander.

 We all see and hear things in our everyday life where we have an urge to act.
 We know what we are seeing or hearing is a problem that needs our attention—needs us to act.
 Yet, too many times, we don’t.
 We stay silent, walk away, watch, laugh along, even participate.
-Yet, we don’t fulfill our urge to be a hero in that moment.
-Why don’t we?
+Yet, we don’t fulfill our urge to show courageous leadership in that moment.